catalyst-fp7/documents/interoperability/interoperability.md

 #### Systems only allowing text

-While these systems may allow attaching images, hyperlinks or videos, they give very little formating control (no HTML at all).
-Examples include plain text email and facebook posts.
+While these systems may allow attaching images, hyperlinks or videos, they give very little formatting control (no HTML at all).
+Examples include plain text email and Facebook posts.

 Any visualisation or widget that want to be exposed there is limited to a hyperlink, a textual description and perhaps a thumbnail.